Linda Gross

 The Old Dominion Copper Mine was one of the greatest mines in the world at the turn-of-the-century.
 Eighty years later, a Historic Mine Park becomes reality.
 Slated to open Feb 2011, it promises to be a draw for tourism and locals alike.

-The 58th Gem and Mineral Show is happening this weekend at the Gila County Fairgrounds! globemiamiThis content comes to you through GMTimes staff and/or contributed content through press releases, submitted articles and non-profit organizations.
+The 58th Gem and Mineral Show is happening this weekend at the Gila County Fairgrounds! globemiamiThis content comes to you from contributed content through press releases and submitted articles.

 Are you craving adventure?
 Is your new year’s resolution to get out and see nature?
 A white water rafting trip down the Salt River might be just what you need.
 Last year the season was cancelled and rafting enthusiasts are looking forward to this season which already looks promising.
 “Why …